PhilipAB/vsc-test-proto/README.md

 ```
 This class does nothing but generate us a random 32 character string that can be used as a nonce attribute in html.
 This is useful to whitelist our script and style files.

 In order to display our React app in the webview, we first have to modify the extension.ts file accordingly.
-To do this, we first need to import the ProtoPanel into our extension.ts:
+To do this, we first need to import the CoursePanel into our extension.ts:

-`import { FirstProtoPanel } from './FirstProtoPanel';`
+`import { CoursePanel } from './CoursePanel';`

-Then we rename the command from *vscprototype.helloWorld* to *vscprototype.protoPanel*.
-Now, instead of displaying the information message, we replace the code and create our ProtoPanel:\
+Then we rename the command from *vscprototype.helloWorld* to *vscprototype.coursePanel*.
+Now, instead of displaying the information message, we replace the code and create our CoursePanel:\
 ~~`vscode.window.showInformationMessage('Hello World from VSCPrototype!');`~~\
-`ProtoPanel.createOrShow(context.extensionUri);`
+`CoursePanel.createOrShow(context.extensionUri);`

 In order for our command to be recognized, it must be configured in the **package.json**.
 Under activationEvents replace\
 ~~`onCommand:vscprototype.helloWorld`~~\
 by\
-`onCommand:vscprototype.protoPanel`.
+`onCommand:vscprototype.coursePanel`.

-In the Commands section, replace the command\
+In the Commands section, remove the command entirely.
+Doing so, it can only be used internally.
-~~`vscprototype.helloWorld`~~\
-by\
-`vscprototype.protoPanel`,\
-\
-replace the title\
-~~`Hello World`~~\
-by\
-`Proto Panel`\
-\
-and add the following line:\
-`"category": "VSC prototype"`

 Finally go to your .eslintrc.json file and add the following line:\
 `"ignorePatterns": ["dist/**/*.js"]`\
 to ignore linting within generated files.

-Press f5 to debug your VS Code extension.
-For some reason the generation of **dist/react.js** might fail.
-To solve this, restart Visual Studio Code and press f5 again.

 ## Features